Newtown, New South Wales: Newtown in fiction

 One of the first pieces of fiction to be published in colonial Sydney was "The Legend of Newtown" by future member of parliament D.H.
 Deneihy, published in the Sydney Sentinel on 5 November 1845 when the author was 17.
 It described Newtown as "a favourite place ... to snatch a mouthful of fresh air, a view of the ruralities of the place".

 The famous Newtown recluse and eccentric Eliza Emily Donnithorne (1826–1886) is said by some sources to have inspired the character of Miss Havisham in Charles Dickens' novel Great Expectations.
 Donnithorne lived in Cambridge House (later known as Camperdown Lodge and since demolished) at 36 King Street, Newtown from about 1836 until her death in 1886.
 She is buried at Camperdown cemetery.

 Dorothy Hewett's 1959 novel Bobbin' Up includes a description of the dance halls and night life of King Street in the 1950s.
 The House that Was Eureka by Nadia Wheatley (1985) is set in a row of Newtown terrace houses in 1931 and 1981, both periods of economic downturn and high unemployment in the suburb.

 More recently, Sandra Leigh Price's 2015 novel The Bird's Child is set in bohemian Newtown in 1929.
 Dark Fires Shall Burn, a 2016 crime novel by Anna Westbrook, is set in Newtown in 1946.
 The verse novel Newtown Voices by Sue Cartledge (2017) describes Newtown in 1978.
 The Blank Page by John Dale (1987) features a cameo by the Marlborough Hotel on King Street.
+The protagonist of The Morbids by Ewa Ramsey (2020) lives above a bookshop on King Street.

 Newtown in poetry

 Poems about Newtown include "Laminex" by John Tranter, "Newtown Pastoral" by Gig Ryan, "On the Road" by S.K.
-Kelen, "Thread Drift" by Pam Brown, "Greek Cheeses" and "To a Runner Dressed in Black" by Adam Aiken, "King Street Newtown" by Alison Clark, "Autumn in Newtown" by Christopher Kelen, and the 1994 collection Wildlife in Newtown by Colleen Burke.
+Kelen, "Thread Drift" by Pam Brown, "Greek Cheeses" and "To a Runner Dressed in Black" by Adam Aiken, "King Street Newtown" by Alison Clark, "Autumn in Newtown" by Christopher Kelen, the 1994 collection Wildlife in Newtown by Colleen Burke, "Love Poem for Newtown, Sydney" by Devon Webb, "God Drinks at the Sandringham" by Justin Lowe, and "An Ordinary Evening in Newtown" by Laurie Duggan.